-- Collaborate to stay focused upon the course's ambitious learning objectives. - Form a supportive "learning community" wherein class participants can be inquisitive, explore and share information about the course material and exercises. - Use "system thinking" exercises to learn about what influences how organizations and governments work. - Draw from the experience of practitioners. - Investigate recent and historic events as a means of shedding light upon Washington State's system of governance.
+- Collaborate to stay focused upon the course's ambitious learning objectives. - Form a supportive "learning community" wherein class participants can be inquisitive, explore and share information about the course material and exercises. - Use "system thinking" exercises to learn about how organizations and governments work. - Draw from the experience of practitioners. - Investigate recent and historic events as a means of shedding light upon Washington State's system of governance.

 We will draw from readings, case studies and internet resources as we work together to learn about and examine how Washington State's unique local governance system evolved and currently functions.
 Class sessions will be interactive, combining presentations by the instructor and guests with seminar style discussions.
 Please check your schedule and your calendar to be certain you can participate fully at every class.
 There is no option for partial credit or an incomplete.
-Students will provide a short paragraph addressing their background and interests relative to the course material to be shared during the first class and emailed to Stephen prior to the start of class (instructions will be available on Moodle at the start of the quarter).
+Students will provide a short paragraph addressing their background and interests relative to the course material to be shared during the first class and emailed to Stephen prior to the start of class (instructions will be available on Canvas at the start of the quarter).
 Students will complete seminar worksheets in class and participate in small and large group "system thinking" exercises.
-Students will write one short paper (3-5 pages) due the week prior to our first class (final instructions will be available on Moodle).
+Students will write one short paper (3-5 pages) due the week prior to our first class (final instructions will be available on Canvas).

-1 Our Moodle site will have the most up to date information on schedules and assignments.
-Look for Moodle availability the evening of January 5th, 2014.
+&lt;sup>1 Our Canvas site will have the most up to date information on schedules and assignments.
+Look for Canvas availability the evening of January 7th, 2018.

-Please note: Students are required to use Moodle and email for assignments and distribution of class reading materials.
-Reading material for this class will be provided electronically via Moodle.
-None of the readings need to be purchased - they can be printed from Moodle at the students own expense.
-The class Moodle site will go "live" by Sunday evening, January 5, 2014.
+Please note: Students are required to use Canvas and email for assignments and distribution of class reading materials.
+Reading material for this class will be provided electronically via Canvas.
+None of the readings need to be purchased - they can be printed from Canvas at the student's own expense; or, I can plan for printed copies to be left for you on campus (there will be more information on Canvas regarding how to obtain hard copies of the primary reading).
+The class Canvas site will go "live" by Sunday evening, January 7, 2018.

-All reading and one short paper assignment is due before the first evening class.
-Students are required to use Moodle and email for assignments and distribution of class materials.
+All the reading and two short paper assignments are due before the first evening class.
+Students are required to use Canvas and email for assignments and distribution of class materials.